ajc2/sbdoc-cc/instruction/option.md

 `OPTION COMPAT | DEFINT | STRICT | TOOL`
 Sets the behavior of the preprocessor according to the given option.
 The option given can be only one of the following:
-- `COMPAT`: *Coming in 3.3.0.* Puts the preprocessor in compatibility mode (see notes in the future.)
+- `COMPAT`: *Coming in Wii U version.* Puts the preprocessor in compatibility mode (see notes in the future.)
 - `DEFINT`: Unsuffixed variables are assumed to be integer-type, instead of the default real-type.
 - `STRICT`: The preprocessor will throw an error when encountering an undeclared variable instead of creating a reference to it.